tokio-rs/axum/src/docs/error_handling.md

 `Err(StatusCode::INTERNAL_SERVER_ERROR)`.
 These are not considered errors in axum.

+This also applies to extractors.
+If an extractor doesn't match the request the request will be rejected and a response will be returned without calling your handler.
+See [`extract`](crate::extract) to learn more about handling extractor failures.

 # Routing to fallible services

 You generally don't have to think about errors if you're only using async